-In 2020, South Derbyshire published an 'interim' Climate and Environment Emergency Action Plan (2020-24) setting short-term actions for the Council to get started on the carbon reduction journey and to provide some momentum and early direction to the work.
+The Climate and Environment Emergency Interim Action Plan (2020-24) provides a set of short-term actions for the Council to get started on the carbon reduction journey and to provide some momentum and early direction to the work.

-In 2021, the Climate and Environment Action Plan has been updated (2021-30) to include the pathway for the Council to be carbon neutral by 2030.
-The Council aims to publish a longer-term Climate and Environmental Plan (2020-2050) to provide a longer-term framework for actions to take the District up to and beyond the timescales of the climate emergency declaration.
+The Council also proposes to publish a longer-term Climate and Environmental Plan (2020-2040) to provide a longer-term framework for actions to take the Council up to and beyond the timescales of the climate emergency declaration.
 This will map out the direction for the longer journey.